electricant/config_files/README.md

 config_files
 ============

-Backup of some config files
+Backup of some config files in use on my machines.

+Useful also for reference.